Course Outline

 All 2 Artefact - Creative, and Oral Group 30%

-5 minute oral presentation and supporting creative artefacts
+5-minute oral presentation with supporting creative artefacts

 Week 11 Online Assignment Submission with plagiarism check